 Look at creative ways to meet a common need.
 Let’s use childcare as an example, it’s a big issue and expense for many families.
 Suppose you’re craving some adult only time (and really what parent isn’t), you could form a neighborhood babysitting cooperative.
 You’ll want to set clear ground rules, but that’s totally worth the effort.
 Just imagine, booking a sitter without having to hand over a bundle of cash.

 Frugal living isn’t about giving it all up.
 It’s about being selective, being smart and knowing that living well on less is not only possible, but it’s the fastest way to fulfill your dreams

 Have you already embraced frugality?
-Share your frugal living tips with us by entering them in the comment section or email them to me here.
+Share your frugal living tips with us by entering them in the comment section.
 Happy savings!